Analysis: GOP vexed by factions on replacing health law

-WASHINGTON (AP) — Republicans are united on repealing President Barack Obama’s health care law, but ideologically and practically speaking, they’re in different camps over replacing it.
+WASHINGTON (AP) — Republicans are united on repealing President Barack Obama’s health-care law, but ideologically and practically speaking, they’re in different camps over replacing it.
 Getting the factions together won’t be easy.

 Some Republicans would revise and rebrand “Obamacare,” junking unpopular provisions like its requirement that most Americans carry health insurance, while preserving well-liked parts.
 Others would rip up the Affordable Care Act, or ACA, and not replace it.